HyunA-Kim/SWProject/README.md

 Each Program will be start individual.
 We can connect each other, file send, and message send,etc.

 This storage source code of the our project.

+You can run with server main file. client main file.